yogitadarade/8WeekSqlChallenge/CaseStudy 2-Pizza Runner/README.md

 **Insight**

-Maximum number of pizza delivered in a single order is 3 pizzas.
+Maximum number of pizza delivered in a single order is 3 .

 **7.For each customer, how many delivered pizzas had at least 1 change and how many had no changes?**

 ```sql
     SELECT
       customer_id,